vipghn4/knowledge_notes/notes/Distributed systems/Expansion/Kubernetes.md

 ### Needs for Kubernetes
 **Brief**.
 In a production environment, we need to manage the containers running the applications and ensure that there is no downtime

-**Kubernetes**.
+* *Kubernetes*.
 A framework to run distributed systems resiliently

     $\to$ It takes care of scaling and failover for your application, provides deployment patterns, etc.

 **Provided features of Kubernetes**.
 * *Service discovery and load balancing*.
 Kubernetes can expose a container using the DNS name or using their own IP address

-    $\to$ If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic
+    $\to$ If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic, leading to stable deployment
-    * *Consequence*.
-The deployment is stable
-* *Storage orchestration Kubernetes*.
+* *Storage orchestration of Kubernetes*.
 Allow us to automatically mount a storage system of our choice, e.g. local storages, public cloud providers, etc.
 * *Automated rollouts and rollbacks*.
 We can describe the desired state for our deployed containers using Kubernetes

     $\to$ Kubernetes can change the actual state to the desired state at a controlled rate